-The Basic Sciences in the School of Medicine offer graduate studies with emphasis in Anatomy, Biochemistry, Microbiology, Pharmacology and Physiology.
+The Department of Basic Sciences in the School of Medicine administers the Integrated Biomedical Graduate Studies Program with emphasis in:

 PhD students admitted to the Integrated Biomedical Graduate Studies Program will enroll in a core curriculum during the first year.
 The core curriculum consists of: